See Bird Banding of wild birds close up and learn how we’re helping learn about birds’ habits to understand what they

 Federally-licensed bird bander Ian Stewart began the project in June 2015 and, by November of that first year alone, was able to capture and band 413 birds of 37 species.
 Many of these were free-flying adults or juveniles caught in mist-nets, while others were nestlings reared in the many bird boxes at Ashland Nature Center, Bucktoe Creek Preserve, Abbott’s Mill Nature Center, and Coverdale Farm Preserve.

 Delaware Nature Society was fortunate to obtain funding from several generous donors to allow the project to continue.
-Through this project we have now banded almost 3,000 birds of 71 species, including several unusual migrants like Marsh Wren and Mourning Warbler.
+Through this project we have now banded over 4,500 birds of 78 species, including several unusual migrants like Marsh Wren and Mourning Warbler.
 Dozens of these banded birds have been recaptured at each site between seasons or even years, including multiple Gray Catbirds returning each summer from their tropical wintering sites and White-throated Sparrows returning each winter from their breeding grounds in the far north.
 We also place color bands on Eastern Bluebirds as part of a study assessing how faithful they are to their nest box between years and also whether they remain at Ashland or Bucktoe during winter.

 Read the full study report and 2 other publications by clicking on the titles below:

 Stewart, I. and Sebastiani, J. (2015) Results from a bird banding pilot study at Ashland Nature Center and Bucktoe Creek Preserve.
 Delmarva Ornithologist.
 Vol 44, pages 15 – 21